Adriana de Vecchi

 Adriana de Vecchi was a Portuguese cellist, Montessori-trained educator and founder of a music school for children in Lisbon.

-Adriana de Vecchi was born in Viana do Castelo in the north of Portugal on 14 September 1896, of a Portuguese father and an Italian mother.
-The family moved to Italy when she was two years old and she received her education there.
+Adriana de Vecchi was born in Viana do Castelo in the north of Portugal on 14 September 1896, to a Portuguese father and an Italian mother.
+The family moved to Italy when she was two years old, and she received her education there.
 Her brothers became pianists, while her elder sister was a violinist.
-De Vecchi studied piano and cello at the Conservatory of Turin and also trained as a teacher, following the principles of Maria Montessori.
+De Vecchi studied piano and cello at the Conservatory of Turin and was trained as a teacher, following the principles of Maria Montessori.

 Returning to the Portuguese capital of Lisbon in the early 1920s, De Vecchi met her future husband, Fernando Costa, who was also a cellist.
-Initially she worked as a journalist and as a translator of works from Portuguese to Italian.
+Initially, she worked as a journalist and translator of works from Portuguese to Italian.
 She also wrote short stories and gave lectures on music and teaching.
 In 1953 she lectured on "The Teaching of Music in Childhood and its Projection into the Future" at the João de Deus Museum in Lisbon.
 After hearing the lecture, the philanthropist and patron of the arts Sofia Abecassis agreed to provide rooms in her residence for a music school.
 On 29 June of the same year, the Musical Foundation of Friends of Children (Fundação Musical dos Amigos das Crianças - FMAC) was opened.